mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
+- Ctrl+J: reset adjustment, also change Tutorial.md
 - feature: new mode ADJUST
+    - [ and ] to switch algorithm done
+    - , and . to adjust denoising strength done
+    - allow user to compute image embedding again
     - t, enter ADJUST mode.
 Also add or remove the current slice to the list
     - the list of SEGMENT and ADJUST are the same
     - Enter, begin computing the adjusted image
     - display the original image side by side
     - Shift+S, save the adjusted image
+    - two new panels: strength and algorithm done
     - algorithms
         - [DRUnet](https://github.com/cszn/DPIR) (deep residual U-net)
         - [Gaussian blur](https://docs.opencv.org/4.x/d4/d13/tutorial_py_filtering.html)